Topological Fukaya category and mirror symmetry for punctured surfaces: Introduction

 is a homotopy fiber product of dg categories. \end{itemize} \end{theorem}

 Restrictions to closed subgraphs for the topological Fukaya category have also been been considered by Dyckerhoff in \cite{D}.
 From the perspective of the wrapped Fukaya category, they are closely related to the stop removal functors appearing in recent work of Sylvan \cite{Sy}.
+The technique of gluing the topological Fukaya category across a decomposition of skeleta into closed pieces also plays a central role in \cite{Ku}.
 Theorem \ref{trrrr} is a key ingredient in the proof of Theorem \ref{tlsba}, which also depends on a careful study of the geometry of skeleta under pants attachments.
 Indeed our proof of Theorem \ref{tlsba} hinges on a recursion where, at each step, we are simultaneously gluing in a pair of pants and deforming the skeleton on the surface to make it compatible with this gluing.
 The topological analysis required for the argument is carried out in Section \ref{surface-topology}.